Iteranya/Iteranya/README.md

 ## Welcome

 This will be a wall of text, apologies for that.
-I'm still learning the art of doocumentation.
+I'm still learning the art of documentation.

 ### My Thinking Style